 If you have experience hiking, you must know that the mileage covered does not tell the whole story.
-Thus, when backpacking for beginners, you should pick a trail which has an elevation compared to your usual day hike.
+Thus, when backpacking for beginners, you should pick a trail that has an elevation compared to your usual day hike.

 Water is a vital component whenever you are out backpacking.
 So if your water source is either a large river or lake, you should not worry about lacking an adequate supply of water.
-Nevertheless, springs and streams do dry up, so it is essential that you double check with the local land managers before wholly depending on these small water sources.
+Nevertheless, springs and streams do dry up, so it is essential that you double-check with the local land managers before wholly depending on these small water sources.

 Despite having them being incredibly fun, it only complicates things further.
 However, if you eventually decide to go with them, you should check out the articles on Backpacking with kids.

 Pursue summer weather